vserova/book/pages/ch_app.md

 Accordingly, these scope prefixes made their way into XML output.

-Later, DTD parsing was added into <span class="nctnt ncbi-app">DATATOOL</span>.
+Later, DTD parsing was added into **DATATOOL**.
 Here, scope prefixes were not needed.
 Also, since these prefixes considerably increase the size of the XML output, they could be omitted when it is known in advance that there can be no ambiguity.
-So, <span class="nctnt ncbi-app">DATATOOL</span> has got command line flags, which would enable that.
+So, **DATATOOL** has got command line flags, which would enable that.

 With the addition of XML Schema parser and generator, when converting ASN.1 specification, elements can be declared in Schema locally if needed, and scope prefixes make almost no sense.
 Still, they are preserved for compatibility.

 #### Modular DTD and Schemata

 Here, ‘module’ means ASN.1 module.
 Single ASN.1 specification file may contain several modules.
 When converting it into DTD or XML schema, it might be convenient to put each module definitions into a separate file.
-To do so, one should specify a special file name in <span class="nctnt ncbi-cmd">-fx</span> or <span class="nctnt ncbi-cmd">-fxs</span> command line parameter.
+To do so, one should specify a special file name in `-fx` or `-fxs` command line parameter.
 The names of output DTD or Schema files will then be chosen automatically - they will be named after ASN.1 modules defined in the source.
 ‘Modular’ output does not make much sense when the source specification is DTD or Schema.

-You can find a number of DTDs and Schema converted by <span class="nctnt ncbi-app">DATATOOL</span> from NCBI public ASN.1 specifications [here](http://www.ncbi.nlm.nih.gov/data_specs).
+You can find a number of DTDs and Schema converted by **DATATOOL** from NCBI public ASN.1 specifications [here](http://www.ncbi.nlm.nih.gov/data_specs).

 #### Converting XML Schema into ASN.1

 There are two major problems in converting XML schema into ASN.1 specification: how to define XML attributes and how to convert complex content models.
-The solution was greatly affected by the underlying implementation of data storage classes (classes which <span class="nctnt ncbi-app">DATATOOL</span> generates based on a specification).
+The solution was greatly affected by the underlying implementation of data storage classes (classes which **DATATOOL** generates based on a specification).
 So, for example the following Schema

     <xs:element name="Author">
       <xs:complexType>